ktrnthsnr/Book-Search-Engine/README.md

 - The development server can be reached through
     - $ `cd client`
     - $ `npm start`
-- The browser will open to your localhost `http://localhost:3000`
+- The browser will open to your localhost React environment `http://localhost:3000`
 - Here is a search sample from the dev server,
 	![Book Search Engine](./searchSample.jpg "Book Search Engine")